SCHOTT AG optimizes QM processes for document control and improves workflows worldwide with innovative electronic quality management system d.3 eQMS

 Central management of the d.3 eQMS, but room for maneuver for each business unit due to structuring by client

 But the devil hid in the details.
 Several business units and corporate functions at various locations worldwide used the existing document management system: Advanced Optics, Hometech, Lighting and Imaging, Research and Development (R&D), as well as the Accredited Test Laboratories of SCHOTT AG.
-The only catch was that each unit bought the software itself, established its own structure and used the existing software in its own way.
-Regulations had to be found that enabled the clients to support their respective processes in the production environment or the corporate functions with the document control and to fulfill the quality-relevant requirements worldwide. ”Ultimately, all units struggled with the same document control challenges.
+The only catch: Each unit purchased the software itself, established its own structure and used the existing software in its own way.
+Regulations had to be found that enabled the clients to support their respective processes in the production environment or corporate functions with document control and to fulfill the quality-relevant requirements worldwide.
+“Ultimately, all units struggled with the same document control challenges.
 We wanted to centralize and harmonize that”, says Christine Strubel, head of “Management Systems Quality & EHS”.

 Thus, the international orientation and availability of several languages was also an important criterion in the selection of a new document and quality management system.

 In the age of digitalization, the task was to establish a promising product in cooperation with the central IT of SCHOTT AG that supports the SCHOTT IT policy, but also fully meets the requirements of the business units and corporate functions at the same time.
-The requirements can be met by the product d.3 eQMS of Digital Life Sciences GmbH.
+The product d.3 eQMS from Digital Life Sciences GmbH can fulfill the requirements.

 Qualify employees digitally — without manually maintained Excel lists

-Another weakness of the existing document management: A digital Training Management was missing.
+Another weakness of the existing document management: Digital training management was missing.
 “We didn’t have that in the old system”, describes Strubel, “if there were new trainings or guidelines, the relevant employee would just get an email with a reference to the new guidelines.
 In parallel, we maintained Excel lists and paper folders to keep track of which colleague had participated in which qualification measure.”

 Consolidation of six independent systems